OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

-# Create an OSLC4J project
+# Create an Eclipse Lyo project

-The steps below guide you through the necessary steps of creating a Java project with the necessary configurations to develop any OSLC4J server/client.
+The steps below guide you through the necessary steps of creating a Java project with the necessary configurations to develop any OSLC server/client using Lyo.
 The instructions assume you are using the Eclipse IDE, but should be equally valid for any other development environment.

 ## An alternative to the manual steps below
 An alternative to the instructions on this page is to instead use [Lyo Designer](./lyo-designer) to quickly generate the project, including a very basic code skeleton.
 The generated project will also include the neccessary setup for OpenApi/Swagger support, TRS, etc.
-1. Make sure your environment is setup for OSLC4J development as instructed on [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)
+1. Make sure your environment is setup for Lyo development as instructed on [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)
 1. install [Lyo Designer](./install-lyo-designer)
 1. Follow the [Create a Modelling Project](./toolchain-modelling-workshop#create-modelling-project) instructions (*Only this particular section*) to create the Eclipse project.
 1. Follow the [Adapter Interface](./toolchain-modelling-workshop#adaptor-interface-view) instructions (*Only this particular section*) to create a single Adaptor Interface in the model.
 You do not need to create any additional elements, such as a Service Provider Catalog, Service Provider, etc. Just make sure you set the generation settings as expected.
-1. Follow the [Generate OSLC4J Java code](./toolchain-modelling-workshop#generate-oslc4j-java-code) instructions (*Only this particular section*) to generate your basic project setup.
+1. Follow the [Generate Lyo Java code](./toolchain-modelling-workshop#generate-oslc4j-java-code) instructions (*Only this particular section*) to generate your basic project setup.
 1. You are done!
 But of course, you can proceed with Lyo Designer to model your complete OSLC Server/Client and generate even more of your project code.

 ## Introduction